 - 1 kg small baingan (eggplants or brinjals)

-- 2 teaspoon red chilli powder (lal mirch powder)
+- 2 teaspoon red chilli powder or paprika or cayenne pepper

 - 2 teaspoon dried mango powder (amchur powder)

 - 3 tablespoon mustard oil or vegetable oil

 - Wash the small brinjals and potatoes in fresh water a couple of times.

 - Slice the brinjals into 4 pieces vertically.
 If the brinjal is of medium-size then first cut into half horizontally and then cut each half into 3 to 4 slices.

 - Keep the brinjals in salted water for 15 to 20 minutes to remove their bitterness.